Be work ready: traineeships - everything you need to know

 - Coaching and mentoring.

 The hours you work can be arranged with your employer to suit both of your needs.
-Whilst you will be required to complete a certain number of hours' meaningful work as part of your traineeship (usually 100 hours for six-month placements) you could complete the training element of the traineeship part-time or full-time, depending on individual circumstances.
+Whilst you will be required to complete a certain number of hours' meaningful work as part of your traineeship (a minimum of 70, but usually 100 hours for six-month placements) you could complete the training element of the traineeship part-time or full-time, depending on individual circumstances.

 Construction traineeships may take place indoors or outdoors, depending on the type of work experience.
 You could spend time on-site, in a workshop, at a client’s premises, in an office environment or in a mix of all of these.